-i.
 I've been an

-Environmental Consultant with a specialty in air quality since biophysics, my Ph.D.
-In the early '70's I conducted post-doctoral research on radiation sensitivity of various biological tissues, and currently I'm president of my own environmental consulting firm in the St. Louis area,
+Environmental Consultant with a specialty in air quality since

+1974.
+I have two degrees in physics, one degree in biophysics, my Ph.D.
+In the early '70's I conducted post-doctoral research on radiation sensitivity of various biological tissues, and currently I'm president of my own environmental consulting firm in the St. Louis area, Environmental Solutions, Incorporated.